 5 Things Wives Should Know About Mistresses

 Generally speaking, from the perspective of a wife that's been cheated on, it's usually the "other woman" who gets most of the blame for an affair.
 She's often perceived as a wicked homewrecker with nothing on her mind except "stealing" someone's husband.

 There is no excuse for getting involved with someone that you know to be married.
 We all know this.
 But, let's remember, people who get involved in affairs are human too.
 Many of them have made terrible decisions and will have to live with the consequences of that for the rest of their lives.

 There aren't many pleasant descriptions that go along with being a mistress.
-But, in reality, mistresses are just ordinary women, not super hero villains intent on destroying the world and all the marriages in it.
+But, in reality, mistresses are just ordinary women, not superhero villains intent on destroying the world and all the marriages in it.

 Mistresses are your friends and neighbors, and many of them are maintaining secret affairs that no one knows about.
 We can judge them all we want, but at the end of the day, what's really going on with women who become mistresses?